-„In the long run, global climate goals will not be achievable without hydrogen technology.
+„In the long run, global climate goals cannot be achieved without hydrogen technology.
 Now we have to learn to integrate hydrogen into our daily life.”

 The ECM research department’s work traditionally focuses on synthesising and characterising function materials for batteries and supercapacitors.
 The development of customised powders and pastes is a core competency.
 30 years of materials research provides the basis for our comprehensive understanding of the interrelationship between structure and powder morphology on the one hand and the desired function and processing properties on the other.
 In addition to new cathode materials (such as high-voltage spinels, lithium transition metal phosphates and silicates) and anode materials (such as optimised carbon modifications, titanates and alloy anodes) for lithium-ion batteries, new electrolyte systems with special additives are being intensively researched.
 Our work also encompasses electrode materials for future systems such as lithium/sulphur and lithium/air.

 Overview of our topics:

 The series production of large lithium-ion cells, such as those used in electrical vehicles or stationary storage systems, places particular demands on the stability and precision of processes.
 The higher their quality and reproducibility, the greater the reliability, durability and cost-effectiveness of the storage systems.

 The research department’s work focuses on operating a pre-competition “Research platform for the industrial production of large lithium-ion cells,” which maps the near-production overall manufacturing process for hardcase cells (PHEV-1 cells, >25 Ah).
 The focus in this regard is on studies of the interaction of cell chemistry, cell design and manufacturing technology in terms of quality, reliability and manufacturing costs as well as issues around inline sensors, manufacturing tolerances and cost-efficient workflows.
 With new materials and components, the goal is to evaluate usability and quality at an industrial scale.